painless-php/filesystem/readme.md

 ## TODO

+* refactor FileLineIterator
-* FileLineIterator : seekable iterator or generator?
+    * seekable iterator or generator?

 * add "rename" for sake of convenience